fullmetalbrackets/blog/src/content/blog/comprehensive-guide-tailscale-securely-access-home-network.md

 ## Configuring Plex for Tailscale

+> [warning] **Important!**
+>
 >  Plex recently put remote access -- whether accessing your own content outside your network OR other users accessing your shared libraries -- behind Plex Pass.
 I have been told, and also have seen others report on Reddit, that Plex considers Tailscale IPs to be external and thus not allow access unless you have a <a href="https://www.plex.tv/plans/" target="_blank">Plex Pass subscription</a> or the external users have a <a href="https://support.plex.tv/articles/remote-watch-pass-overview/" target="_blank">Remote Watch Pass</a>.
 >
 > Per <a href="https://www.reddit.com/r/Tailscale/comments/1kes22h/comment/mqpp8l4/" target="_blank">this post on the Tailscale subreddit</a>, it will work if you set up the Plex server as both subnet router and exit node, and set the external device to use the Plex server as exit node.
 I have a lifetime Plex Pass myself and only use Tailscale to punch through CGNAT, so unfortunately I am unable to test this.
 (However, I can confirm that with Plex Pass, this works without advertising subnet routes or exit node.)
 I suggest trying first with subnet router only, as [described above](#setting-up-a-subnet-router) and see if that works -- if it does not, [advertise your server as an exit node](#setting-up-an-exit-node) and set your external device to use it.
 >